microsoft/WhatTheHack/061-DynatraceOnAzure/Coach/Solution-02.md

 In this step we'll walk through deploying the sample app that is now "modernized" into a microservices based app to the Azure Kubernetes cluster.

 We'll use a shell script to deploy the sample application.
-Below you'll learn some details around what that shell script is doing and YAML file parmeters that Dynatrace uses to define and configure your application in Kubernetes.
+Below you'll learn some details around what that shell script is doing and YAML file parameters that Dynatrace uses to define and configure your application in Kubernetes.

  **📓`Shell Script to deploy sample app to Kubernetes`**